dwaite/connect/openid-connect-self-issued-v2-1_0.md

 This specification defines how a Holder provides ID Token to the Relying Party(RP) through the Self-Issued OP, and how a Holder asks and receives attested claims that can be included in the ID Token, when SIOP is deployed on a device rather than on a server.

 Specifications for the few additional parameters and for the values of some parameters are defined in this section.
-Self-Issued OpenID Provider is a superset of OpenID Connect 1.0, and aspects not defined in this section must follow OpenID Connect 1.0.
+Self-Issued OpenID Provider is an extension to OpenID Connect 1.0, and aspects not defined in this section must follow OpenID Connect 1.0.

 Note: This specification replaces [Self-Issued OpenID Connect Provider DID Profile v0.1](https://identity.foundation/did-siop/) and was written as a working item of a liaison between Decentralized Identity Foundation and OpenID Foundation.

 ## 1.1.
 Scope
-This document is scoped for a deployment model where Self-Issued OP is deployed on a user's device, while aiming to stay compatible with other deplyment models, for example where Self-Issued OP is deployed on a server.
+This document is scoped for a deployment model where Self-Issued OP is deployed on a user's device.

 In scope: